MORYX-Industry/application-developer-training/chapter-2-drivers.md

 1. When the physical cell is ready to work, it will set the input `Ready` to `true`.
 2. The digital twin will send a `ReadyToWork`.
-3. When the cells receives an activity, set the output `ProcessStart` to `true`.
+3. When the cell receives an activity, set the output `ProcessStart` to `true`.
 4. Read the result from the input `ProcessResult`.

 For a protocol like that the `IInOutDriver` makes the most sense.
 Open the ColorizingCell and replace the already generated `IMessageDriver` by an `IInOutDriver`.
-Also add constants the names of the variables to read and write.
+Also add constants for the names of the variables to read and write.

 ```cs
 [ResourceRegistration]